nibircse/blockops/Readme.md

 5. verification test
 6. deploy to a production network

-And do this over and over again with reproducable results without human error.
+It helps cycle over and over again with reproducable results so you can spend your time working on your Solidity Smart Contracts and Dapp code.

+> Hence the name, blockops!

-The blockchain is complex enough with all the different moving parts.
-Let's not make it harder than it needs to be.
+The blockchain is complex enough with several moving parts.
+Let's not make it harder than it needs to be with proper blockchain devops.

 ## Is Blockops something you should use?